lsiden/react-seed-app/README.md

 # React Seed App

+Bare-bones starter project for a React component using Webpack, Babel, Jest, and Enzyme.

+## Description

 This is a bare-bones [React](https://facebook.github.io/react/) seed app to get you started.
 It is an alternative to the NPM module [create-react-app](https://github.com/facebookincubator/create-react-app) developed by Facebook.

-Like other React starter apps, it relies on [Webpack](https://github.com/webpack/webpack) and [Babel](https://babeljs.io/) to make it browser friendly, but not much else.
+Like other React starter apps, it relies on [Webpack](https://github.com/webpack/webpack) and [Babel](https://babeljs.io/) to make it browser friendly.
+It also relies on [Jest](https://facebook.github.io/jest/) and [Enzyme](https://github.com/airbnb/enzyme) for writing tests.

 According to its documentation,
 Facebook's *create-react-app* hides the WebPack configuration file